JamesPImes/pyTRSplat/readme.md

 Section 13: That portion of the E/2 lying north of the river and west of the private road right-of-way as more particularly described in Book 1234 / Page 567, recorded on January 1, 1964 in the records of Example County, as amended in that Right-of-Way Amendment Agreement dated December 10, 1987, recorded on December 11, 1987 as Document No. 1987-1234567 of the records of Example County.
 Section 14: NE/4
 ```
-...results in the following square plat (using one setting):
+...results in the following square plat (using one custom setting):

 ![sample_plat_01](documentation/sample_plat_02.png)